Sections in this article:

 Our watch, Fractal Emergence (images below), is a 3D fractal watch, made using 3D printing (specifically, the lost wax process).
 The 3D fractal we used for this watch is a Julia Quaternion, which is a 4 dimensional object emerging into 3 dimensional space.

-This will be the watch we launch our brand with, around April 2024.
+This will be the watch we launch our brand with: see our launch schedule here.

 You’ll only have one chance to buy one of the first 3D fractal watches ever made, which we’re releasing in a small limited-edition, so make sure you subscribe to our Priority List so you don’t miss our launch.